-Effective July 1, 2014, the Association entered into an agreement with the University of Florida where substantially all investments and excess operating cash is held by the University on behalf of the Association.
+Effective July 1, 2014, the Association entered into an agreement with the University where substantially all investments and excess operating cash is held by the University on behalf of the Association.
 All earnings, losses and associated fees related to these funds will be retained or paid by the University.
 The Association has same day liquidity in regards to these funds up to \$10,000,000.
 A withdrawal of more than \$10,000,000 requires two days written notice.
-At June 30, 2018 and 2017, the balance of these funds held by the University was \$1,613,156.
+During 2019, the balance of these funds held by the University was transferred to the University of Florida College of Pharmacy.
+At June 30, 2019, there was no balance due from the University of Florida.
+At June 30, 2018, the balance of these funds held by the University was \$1,613,156.
 These funds are shown as Due from University of Florida on the Statements of Net Position.

-As of June 30, 2018 and 2017, all accounts payable and other accrued expenses are due to the University of Florida.
+As of June 30, 2019 and 2018, all accounts payable and other accrued expenses are due to the University of Florida.

-UNIVERSITY OF FLORIDA COLLEGE OF PHARMACY FACULTY PRACTICE ASSOCIATION, INC. NOTES TO FINANCIAL STATEMENTS JUNE 30, 2018 AND 2017
+UNIVERSITY OF FLORIDA COLLEGE OF PHARMACY FACULTY PRACTICE ASSOCIATION, INC. NOTES TO FINANCIAL STATEMENTS JUNE 30, 2019 AND 2018